 So, what can professional, full-time caddies make?
-Based on some widely held beliefs – a pro caddy makes about $1,000-1,500 per week as a base salary (whether their player makes the cut or not).
-When their player makes the cut – the caddy’s income breaks down as follows:
+Based on some widely held beliefs – a pro caddie makes about $1,000-1,500 per week as a base salary (whether their player makes the cut or not).
+When their player makes the cut – the caddie’s income breaks down as follows:

 - 5% of winnings for a finish outside the top 10

 - 7% of winnings for a finish inside the top 10

 Now, back to Tiger’s caddy, LaCava.
 Based on his season earnings of $8.5 million, LaCava netted at least $1,000,000 on the year (not including taxes).

 The life of a caddie is not as glamorous as it may seem.
 If he/she has close family – he will spend many weeks away from them, on the road traveling, and in hotels.
 They’ll also spend countless hours on the practice range with their player and walking/carrying heavy equipment around.